JoostGadellaa/bachelors-thesis/thesis.md

 be used.
 This update heuristic is in line with the idea of bounded rationality and incomplete information for an agent since it considers limited memory, and knowledge only about the payoffs of direct network neighbours (Schlag, 1996).
-During the strategy update procedure, an agent will first randomly select a
+During the strategy update procedure, an agent will first randomly select a neighbour to compare their strategy and payoffs during the previous rounds.

-Providers Consumers #TODO
-TC UC
-TP R, R* -20, 40
-UP 10, -10 10, -

-neighbour to compare their strategy and payoffs during the previous rounds.
 If the selected neighbour had a higher total payoff, the revising agent copies the selected agent’s strategy with a certain probability.
 This probability is equal to the difference between their payoffs in the previous 50 games, divided by the maximum